git-salah/docker-skeleton/README.md

 ```

-If you have Redis installed locally you should stop it before building the image to prevent port conflicts
+If you have Redis installed locally you should stop it before building the image to prevent port conflicts.

 ```
 sudo service redis stop
 ```

-In your terminal, navigate to the directory you cloned this repo (where docker-compose.yml exists), and spin up the containers for the web server by running
+In your terminal, navigate to the directory you cloned this repo (where docker-compose.yml exists), and spin up the containers for the web server by running.

 ```
 sudo docker-compose up -d --build